adonisjs/persona/README.md

 5. Generates and saves an email verification token inside the `tokens` table.
 5. Emits a `user::created` event.
 You can listen for this event to send an email to the user.

+> Make sure to use `querystring` module to encode the token when sending via Email.

 ```js
 const Persona = use('Persona')